swcarpentry/git-novice/01-backup.md

 ```

+Now git notices the `.gitignore` file.
+You might think we woudln't want to
-Now the `.gitignore` file is there too.
-If our programs are creating
+track this file, but if our programs are creating
 these extra data files, all users of this repository will probably
 want to ignore them too.
 So, we can add the ignore file to the
 repository and check it in.